“I did it for you.” She said; but she never asked me if it was what I wanted.

 “This girl, e be like say you don crase oh.”
 My father shouted, shocked by my gesture.

 “I don crase oh.
 I don crase well.
-Na that same crase wey dey your blood, na im dey my blood.
-We go know today whether na the receiver or the giver na im crase pass.”
+Na that same crase wey dey your blood, na im dey my blood.”

 Suddenly, the gate flung open and the landlord appeared; accompanied by his wife and two policemen.
 Osato followed shortly after.